Service Portfolio

 • Free of charge

-Attending a training event also includes training user accounts on the national HPC system hosted by The Cyprus Insitute.
+Attending a training event also includes training user accounts on the national HPC system hosted by The Cyprus Institute.
 This allows participants to get accustomed to using a top of the range system, and later apply for access upon which to run their projects.

 Hackathons

-Attending a hackathon also include training user accounts on the national HPC system hosted by The Cyprus Insitute.
+Attending a hackathon also include training user accounts on the national HPC system hosted by The Cyprus Institute.
 This will allow participants to get accustomed to using a top of the range system, and later apply for access upon which to run their projects.

 Internships - Industrial/Academic